Little Yellow Wheelbarrow

 Rhododendrons

-This flowering shrub is a favorite for shady areas and garden borders.
+This evergreen flowering shrub is a favorite for shady areas and garden borders.
 They bloom dramatically in the spring with clusters of showy blooms and offer a wide range of bloom colors.
 Depending on the type and the hardiness zone you live in, rhododendrons can be evergreen or deciduous.

 Blooms: Spring

-Light Needs: Part-shade, shade
+Light Needs: Partial shade, shade

 Water Needs: Keep moist in well-drained soil